wellcomecollection/wellcomecollection.org/.github/ISSUE_TEMPLATE/feature_request.md

 So that _(why? accomplish a goal/get a benefit)_

-# Implementation
+# Hypothesis

-## Acceptance criteria
+If we do X
+Then Y will happen
+Because of Z

 ## Testing and tracking
-- Setting up additional tracking and monitoring - talk to Tacey
+- Do we need to set up additional tracking and monitoring?
-- Qual and/or Quant test plan - Alice and Tacey

-## Measurement
+- Do we need to do any qual or quant testing?

+## What does success look like?
 - Related KPIs (e.g. breadth of collection accessed, reading time, etc.)

-## Other considerations
-<---Delete as appropriate--->
-- Impact on URL design
-- Cardigan documentation